 Union Park will be less than 300 metres from ‘The Well’, which will be a mixed use project that will include about 420,000 square feet of retail space.
 Both developments will create a critical mass as densification continues in the city’s core.

-In 2012, Oxford Properties proposed a significantly larger development called Oxford Place that could have included a new hotel, residential towers, office towers, a redeveloped convention facility and a casino.
+In 2012, Oxford Properties proposed a significantly larger development called Oxford Place that could have included a new hotel, residential towers, office towers, a redeveloped convention facility and a Royal Vegas Casino in Canada.
 Spanning the entire 11 acres on the south side of Front Street between Simcoe Street and Blue Jays Way, Oxford Place would have included approximately one million square feet of retail space, which could have become a competitor to CF Toronto Eaton Centre, given the size.
 Toronto City Council voted against the downtown casino and plans to develop Oxford Place were put on hold indefinitely.